 Photo courtesy of Tennessee Department of Tourist Development

-Soar through the clouds feeling free as a bird while gliding through the sky over Lookout Mountain Flight Park in Chattanooga, Tennessee.
+Soar through the clouds feeling free as a bird while gliding through the sky over Lookout Mountain Flight Park in Chattanooga, Tennessee, in late spring through early fall ($$).
 After being strapped into a protective harness, first-timers ride tandem with an experienced instructor.

 5. Hike the red rocks of Sedona, Arizona